 Nineteen Eighty-Four by George Orwell

 The dystopian novel without which the world would not have Big Brother, the Ministry of Truth and the Party.
-Still highly relevant in the modern world of spin, media and the rise of right wing populism.
+Still highly relevant in the modern world of spin, media and the rise of right-wing populism.

-The Fellowship of the Ring by JRR Tolkien
+The Lord of the Rings by JRR Tolkien

 Gulliver’s Travels by Jonathan Swift